chasewnelson/EBT/README.md

 ## <a name="before-you-begin"></a>Before You Begin

-I provide these scripts for anyone to use freely.
+I provide these scripts for anyone to use freely for help in performing routines bioinformatics tasks with nucleotide sequence and related data.
 Please just cite this GitHub page (below).
-They are meant for use on Unix/Mac machines; no support is offered for Windows.
+The scripts are meant for use on Unix/Mac machines; no support is offered for Windows.

-Most scripts are designed to take unnamed arguments for simple data file manipulations, in the following format:
+Most scripts are designed to take (unnamed) arguments for simple data file manipulations, in the following format:

         CHASeq_script.pl <argument1> <argument2>